djfoley01/rPyBackup/README.md

  - requires packages / libraries in 'client/additional-python-packages'

 ### client_cli
-- Right now the 'run' option does not upload the file, but it does create the compressed tar file
 - The send / receive speeds depend almost entirely on the buffer size during receiving
 - To tune transfer speeds, modify the buffer size in the 'get' function in client_cli.py (data = socket1.recv(8192)) and the 'put' function in server.py (data = clientsocket.recv(8192))
  - 1048576 is 1k best for large files 1g+